SPARQL-Anything/sparql.anything/README.md

 **For citing SPARQL Anything in academic papers please use:**

 Luigi Asprino, Enrico Daga, Aldo Gangemi, and Paul Mulholland.
-2022.
-Knowledge Graph Construction with a façade: a unified method to access heterogeneous data sources on the Web.
-ACM Trans.
-Internet Technol.
-Just Accepted (2022) . https://doi.org/10.1145/3555312 [Preprint](https://sparql.xyz/FacadeX_TOIT.pdf)
+"Knowledge Graph Construction with a façade: a unified method to access heterogeneous data sources on the Web".
+ACM Transactions on the Internet Technologies (2022) . https://doi.org/10.1145/3555312 [Preprint](https://sparql.xyz/FacadeX_TOIT.pdf)

 ```bibtex